Magnae Dei Matris

-The encyclical Magnae dei matris (The Great Mother of God) was issued on 8 September 1892.
-It is subtitled "The Rosary and Christian Life".
+The encyclical Magnae Dei Matris (The Great Mother of God) was issued on 8 September 1892.
+It is subtitled "The Rosary and Christian Life" and discusses the relation of the rosary to faith and morality.

 With this encyclical Leo continues the series of rosary encyclicals and emphasizes the following characteristics: the Rosary as an aid and voice of prayer; in the Rosary, Mary's life is portrayed as an example; the continuous prayer of the Rosary serves piety and is a holy source of divine consolation.